Diabetic Retinopathy

 • Measures to control blood sugar and blood pressure

-• For macular edema, injections of drugs into the eye
+• For macular edema, injections of medications into the eye

 • Laser photocoagulation